EECE 233 Signals and Systems (Fall 2020) offered by Dept. of Electrical Eng, Pohang University of Science and Technology (POSTECH).

 4. Linear Algebra (or working knowledge on eigenvalues and eigenvectors, row and column spaces, identity matrix, inverse matrix, etc.)

-1. Re-grade requests must be filed in writing within one week after the graded quiz has been returned to students.
+Re-grade requests must be filed in writing within one week after graded quizzes have been returned to students.

-1. Students may take exams earlier than the original schedule if he/she requests at least one week earlier.
+1. In special cases, students may take exams earlier than the original schedule if he/she requests at least one week earlier.

 2. Excused class absence on an exam day may lead to a make-up exam for the absentee.